Vignesh-Subramaniyan/Azure-Data-Factory/readme.md

-Initialized by Azure Data Factory!
+It demonstrates end-to-end COVID-19 data ingestion, transformation, and reporting using Azure Data Services.